oriuminc/vagrant-ariadne/README.md

   1. Install and run SquidMan 2.5 [[DOWNLOAD][download-squid]]
   2. Set a Cache size and set the HTTP port to "3128"
-  3. Restart SquidMan
+  3. In the "Clients" tab, add a new entry for `33.33.33.10`
+  4. Stop and the start SquidMan
-  4. Run these shell commands:
+  5. Run these shell commands:

       $ # Wget not installed on OS X by default,
       $ # but Drush will use it automatically if available
       $ echo 'http_proxy=localhost:3128' >> ~/.wgetrc
       $
       $ # Curl is available by default on OS X
       $ echo 'proxy localhost:3128' >> ~/.curlrc

-  5. Reprovision your VM if already running: `vagrant provision`
+  6. Reprovision your VM if already running: `vagrant provision`

 Quick Start
 -----------